Abhishekrajbhar31/Tribute_page/README.md

 # Tribute_page
-just using for overview of git and github and push and pull our first code
+just using for overview of git and github and push and pull our first code.